adambor/btc-pow-locked-outputs/README.md

 ### Edge cases

+#### Not enough variety for SIGHASH_NONE \| ANYONECANPAY

 It might happen that in case the difficulty is high enough, the grinding for SIGHASH_NONE \| ANYONECANPAY couldn't find any valid solution by grinding the transaction locktime (around 1200000000 possibilities) & input 0's nSequence (around 2^31 possibilities with the most significant enable bit being 0 to ensure no consensus meaning) - in total around ~2^61 possibilities, in that case only other option is to start grinding transaction version, resulting in the total of ~2^93 possibilities - this will however make the transaction non-standard and it will have to be broadcasted directly to a miner to include it in the block.
 This is unlikely to happen anytime soon though, as even with the bitcoin's current block difficulty the chance of it happening is just ~1:10^8.

+### Improvements

+Miners can cache intermediary states of sha256 hash function when grinding just parts of the transaction to speed up the process, they can also cache sha256 hashes of outputs & inputs, respectively when changing the other.